 If you are having dessert at your picnic, clean up immediately after the sweet foods are consumed, as this prevents insects from making an appearance.

-Beach picnics are likely to remain a favorite venue among outdoor lovers, and by following the tips mentioned above, your Myrtle Beach outing is guaranteed to be a success.
+Beach picnics are likely to remain a favorite venue among outdoor lovers, and by following the tips mentioned above, your beach outing is guaranteed to be a success.

 The Grand Strand Connection proudly offers our visitors links to hand-selected products from a variety of carefully chosen merchants.
 We are directly affiliated with many of these merchants but our list also includes merchants through agents like ShareASale, Commission Junction and others.